 Let me start by saying, I’m not finding much.

-In this article, I’m trying to begin exploring how we build and run reputable, self-governing, sustainable, and complete Co-Ops.
+In this article, I’m trying to begin exploring how we build and run reputable, self-governing, sustainable, and complete farm to table Co-Ops.

-The way I want to define a Co-op for the purposes of this article is a group of people that encompass the entire spectrum of services.
+The way I want to define a Co-op for the purposes of this article is: a group of people and farms that encompass the entire spectrum of services (farm to table).
 These services range from producing to distribution, marketing and all the way to end consumer.
 This is not necessarily a community or resource pool such as many existing Co-Ops are.
-This is simply a group that operates in an independant and self-sustaining way.
+This is simply a group that operates in an independent and self-sustaining way.

 That’s OK.
 Everything starts somewhere.